 Admission to the reception classes occurs at the beginning of the Autumn term.
 Applications for admissions must be made on the Common Application Form provided by KCC and returned by the date set.
 Places are offered within the recognition that Horton Kirby is a Church of England school and all successful applicants acknowledge the Christian ethos of the school.

 Where places for admissions exceed the number of places available, the following criteria will be applied, in the order set out below, to decide which children to admit.
-Before the application of oversubscription criteria children with a statement of special educational need or education (SSEN), Health and Care Plan (EHCP) which names the school will be admitted.
-As a result of this, the published admissions number will be reduced accordingly.
+Before the application of oversubscription criteria children with a statement of special educational need which names the school will be admitted.
+As a result of this, the published admissions number will be reduced accordingly

-- Nearness of children’s homes to school – we use the distance between the child’s permanent home address and the school, using data provided by Kent County Council’s measuring software which uses address point data provided by Ordnance Survey and is updated annually.
-The same address point on the school site is used for everybody.
+Nearness of children’s homes to school – we use the distance between the child’s permanent home address* and the school, measured in a straight line using the National Land and Property Gazetteer (NLPG) address point data.
+Distances are measured from a point defined as within the child’s home to a point defined as within the school as specified by NLPG.
+The same address point on the school site is used for everybody

 *A child’s home address is considered to be a residential property that is the child’s only or main residence (not an address at which the child may sometimes stay or sleep) and which is either owned by the child’s parent, parents or guardian or leased or rented to them under a lease or written rental agreement.
 Where partners live apart but share responsibility for the child and the child lives at two different addresses during the week, we will regard the home address as the one at which the child sleeps for the majority of week days.

-Although parents may wish to defer their child’s place, or make it a part-time, until the term in which the child reaches compulsory school age, we do have the facilities to admit these children at the beginning of the Autumn term.
+Although parents may wish to defer their child’s place until the start of the term following their fifth birthday, we do have the facilities to admit these children at the beginning of the Autumn term.

 After a place has been offered the school reserves the right to withdraw the place in the following circumstances: